 There are a few different strategies for moving your senior loved one into their new home.
 A full service mover is the easiest way to go, but also the most expensive.
 They will load everything, deliver to its destination and put things in place.
 We looked at quotes from movers and found the cost of moving the contents of a two bedroom home across the country exceeds $6,000.
 Families can save some money on the move by using a self-service mover, which means their family will load the moving truck, but the cargo will be hauled by a professional mover.
 Then there’s the do-it-yourself (DIY) option where you can rent a moving truck or trailer.
 But, even the DIY option of renting a U-Haul or Ryder is not cheap: a move from Atlanta to Los Angeles in a 26 foot truck could exceed $3,000 when you factor in gasoline.

 This discussion of costs doesn’t even mention the most precious cargo of all: your loved ones.
 Most senior people have outgrown their road-trip days and probably wouldn’t be too keen on a 32 hour drive.
 So even if you do decide to haul everything yourself, consider arranging for your senior loved one to fly to their destination.
 If they have any health issues, read our article with tips for senior travel.

-Do you have tips for our readers or a personal moving story you’d like to share?
-We look forward to hearing from you in the comments below.
+Do you have a personal moving story you’d like to share, or tips for our readers?
+We look forward to hearing your stories in the comments below.